Open Technology Fund

 The Open Technology Fund (OTF) is an American nonprofit corporation that aims to support global Internet freedom technologies.
 Its mission is to "support open technologies and communities that increase free expression, circumvent censorship, and obstruct repressive surveillance as a way to promote human rights and open societies."
+Until its formation as an independent entity, the Open Technology Fund had operated as a program of Radio Free Asia.
 As of November 2019, the Open Technology Fund became an independent nonprofit corporation and a grantee of the U.S. Agency for Global Media.
-Until its formation as an independent entity, it had operated as a program of Radio Free Asia.
+On March 14, 2025, President Trump issued an executive order that directed that the U.S. Agency for Global Media be eliminated "to the maximum extent consistent with applicable law", along with several other agencies.

 History

-The Open Technology Fund was created in 2012 as a pilot program within Radio Free Asia.
+The Open Technology Fund was started in 2012 by Libby Liu, then president of Radio Free Asia (RFA), as a pilot program within RFA to help better protect reporters and sources for the news organization with enhanced digital security technology.
 Under U.S. Secretary of State Hillary Clinton, the State Department adopted a policy of supporting global internet freedom initiatives.
 At this time, RFA began looking into technologies that helped their audiences avoid censorship and surveillance.
 Journalist Eli Lake argued that Clinton's policy was "heavily influenced by the Internet activism that helped organize the green revolution in Iran in 2009 and other revolutions in the Arab world in 2010 and 2011".

 In September 2014, the OTF worked with Google and Dropbox to create an organization called Simply Secure to help improve the usability of privacy tools.

 In March 2017, the OTF's future was reported as under question due to the Trump administration's unclear positions on Internet freedom issues.
-Since then, the OTF has continued to receive Congressional funding under the Trump administration.
+However, the OTF continued to receive Congressional funding under the Trump administration.

 In November 2019, OTF announced it had become an independent nonprofit corporation.
+The OTF has funded digital privacy and security technology, including The Tor Project, Signal, and other encryption projects.